Aluminum vs. Wood Pergola: Which Is Better for Florida Weather?

 How long does an aluminum pergola last in South Florida?

 A quality powder-coated aluminum pergola in South Florida can last 20-30 years or more with virtually no maintenance.
 The material is specifically suited to resist the UV, humidity, salt air, and wind conditions of our climate.
+That lifespan assumes a proper powder-coat finish and a code-compliant, permitted installation.

 Does aluminum look as good as wood for a pergola?

 Modern aluminum pergola designs are architecturally sophisticated and available in a wide range of finishes, including Alumawood textures that convincingly replicate real wood grain.
 Many homeowners are surprised by how refined contemporary aluminum pergolas look in person.
+Color and finish choices also let the structure match the home instead of fighting it.

 Is an aluminum pergola more expensive than wood upfront?